 Six courses in the field are required.
-One of these six must be Foundations of Liturgical Study, REL 782, the core course of the program.
-Students must also take: The English Reformation: Liturgical Tradition and the Evolution of the Anglican Books of Common Prayer, REL 787, or Parish Worship: Planning and Presiding, REL 934, or another course with a strong practical component; and a course in ritual studies or in liturgical theology (either of which may be a reading course).
-The other three courses are electives in the field (see below).
+One of these six must be Foundations of Christian Worship (REL 782), the core course of the program.
+Students must also take The English Reformation: Liturgical Traditions and the Evolution of the Anglican Books of Common Prayer (REL 787), or Parish Worship: Planning and Presiding (REL 934), or another course with a strong practical component; and a course in ritual studies or in liturgical theology (either of which may be a reading course).
+The other three courses are electives in the field.
 The remaining courses are taken in Bible, theology, and church history, and in courses in Christianity and culture in Area III of the Divinity School curriculum, according to the student's needs as determined in consultation with faculty in the area of concentration.